ygazi16/TimeSeriesForecasting-DesignProject/README.md

 # TimeSeriesForecasting-DesignProject
-Please enter the following link to see our web-page: https://ygazi16.github.io/TimeSeriesForecasting-DesignProject/main.html
+Please enter the following link to see our on building process web-page: https://ygazi16.github.io/TimeSeriesForecasting-DesignProject/main.html TA's: metocusu

-metocusu
 MKorkmaz61
 asabuncuoglu13